ISCN/SOC-DRaHR/README.md

 Data contributes are welcome, however the data set must be previously archived elsewhere with an assigned DOI.
 Data providers are encouraged to collaborate with coders to ensure correct data ingestion.

+## Open data calls
+Below are active data calls that have reviewers interested in targeted data types for future manuscripts.

+1) Labratory incubated soil respiration response to moisture manipulation.
+Reviewers: K Todd-Brown and B Bond-Lamberty

 ## Data permissions
 Data sets with unrestricted reuse policies are priority incorperation in this project.
 Data permissions and reuse are identified in the *Study* Table.